 M. When the black flag has been displayed to a racecar, scoring of the car shown the flag will stop until the car returns to the track from the pits after the required consultation.

 N. The official "start" of a race is when the field takes the green flag at the start-finish line.
+However if the driver pulls into pits before the initial green flag, the driver forfeits their original starting position.
 When determining the official start, one lap DOES NOT have to be completed.
 A race may be started but be under caution with no laps complete.
-However, scoring for position does not begin until one green flag lap has been complete.
 No driver changes are permitted after a race has officially started.